This Grilled Tomatoes Recipe is absolutely one of the best ways to add wonderful flavor to any cookout, side for steak, or top a salad!

 I have created this recipe with fresh rosemary and dried rosemary.
 While fresh herbs are always the tastiest option, dried do just fine too.
 We ate ALL of both options happily.
 Also, we will always recommend freshly ground pepper in this recipe.

-Not only are these yummy eaten as a side to a lovely steak but you can also cut them up and serve them mixed into a light pasta dish as well.
+Not only are these yummy eaten as a side to a lovely steak, but you can also cut them up and serve them mixed into a light pasta dish or top a salad as well.